CV page

 Research

-I am currently heading research on Land Justice, which is a follow up of my PhD research on large-scale agro-investments in Tanzania.
-The focus is on the politics of access and use of land following scaled back, stalled or closed agro-investments.
-The focus is on inequality, redistribution, recognition and representation for various people and groups of people in rural and urban Tanzania. https://www.slu.se/en/departments/urban-rural-development/research/rural-development/ongoing-projects/towards-land-equality/
+I am currently heading research on Land Justice, enabling long term data sets on the complex trajectores over time linked to land deal implementation in East Africa.
+The focus is on the politics of access and use of land following scaled back, stalled or closed agro-investments, including lenses such as inequality, redistribution, recognition and representation for various people and groups of people in rural and urban Tanzania. https://www.slu.se/en/departments/urban-rural-development/research/rural-development/ongoing-projects/towards-land-equality/

 In another project, we focus on the local, social impacts by tree planting projects in rural Tanzania, funded by Formas: https://www.slu.se/en/departments/urban-rural-development/research/rural-development/ongoing-projects/trees-in-africa/